 Finally, following the massive success of the character, Batman expanded into a TV series and numerous movies thereafter, with fans and collectors all over the world all clamouring for the character’s figurines.

-2-clicks Collectible Figurines wrote an extensive list on Batman action and movie action figurines that had been released over the years with each comics, movie or animated series release.
+2-clicks Collectible Figurines wrote an extensive list on vintage Batman toys like action and movie action figurines that had been released over the years with each comics, movie or animated series release.
 Credit goes to them for the list below.

 Batman Comic Action Figurines